DevopediaOrg/engineers-day-2021/README.md

 # Cloud Functions

 To serve dynamic content, we'll make use of Firebase Cloud Functions.
 This can be initialized in the existing project via the command `firebase init functions`.
 We'll use JavaScript as the language.
 Cloud Functions are accessed on a different port.
+Note that use of Cloud Functions is not possible under the free tier.
+However, you can still develop and test your app on local emulator.

+Via rewrite rules in `firebase.json`, we can redirect specific URL request to specific functions.
+Changes to rewrite rules require restart of emulators.

+All scheduled talks are now listed in `talks.json`.
+Import this into the database.
+Note that this import has to be done every time emulators are restarted.